JoshNarindra/JoshNarindra/README.md

 <h1> Hello, My name is Josh. </h1>
 @JoshNarindra - Joshua Bhawanlall

-I am currently studying BSc Computer Systems Enginneering with a year in Data Analytics at the University of Kent.
+BSc Computer Systems Enginneering with a year in Data Analytics at the University of Kent.
 Based in London/Canterbury.

 <!---